 For a detailed example that shows how to use Control System Tuner to tune a control system for multiple values of block parameters, see Tuning for Multiple Values of Plant Parameters.

 For more information about using the Parameter Variations tab to generate linear models at multiple values of block parameters, see Specify Parameter Samples for Batch Linearization (Simulink Control Design).
-The procedure for applying parameter variation in Linear Analysis Tool is similar to the procedure in Control System Tuner.
+The procedure for applying parameter variation in Model Linearizer is similar to the procedure in Control System Tuner.

 For command-line tuning of a control system modeled in Simulink, use the parameter-variation feature of